Erotophilia

 Erotophilic individuals tend to masturbate and fantasize more frequently, think about sex more often, have sexual intercourse for the first time at an earlier age, have more past sexual experiences and have a greater number of intercourse partners than erotophobic individuals.
-Erotophiles are also more likely to engage in breast self-examinations, schedule regular gynecological visits and engage in preventive behaviors regarding sexually transmitted diseases (e.g., more frequent condom use).
+Female erotophiles are also more likely to engage in breast self-examinations, schedule regular gynecological visits, and engage in preventive behaviors regarding sexually transmitted infections (e.g., more frequent condom use).